 Our School Improvement Plan is based on priorities identified from data, the school's self-evaluation, our local authority and Ofsted priorities.
-The plan for 2021-22 was discussed, carefully researched, monitored and reviewed each term.
+The plan for 2023-24 was discussed, carefully researched, monitored and reviewed each term.
 It changed over time to meet the needs of our children.
 The Improvement Plan was written drawing on the analysis of the school, our Ofsted Report, parent questionnaire, monitoring visits and discussions with governors.
 Our key focus areas, which were split down into a number of different goals, were:

-- To further develop, the range of challenge strategies, in order to increase expected and more than expected progress in reading, writing and maths. - To nurture and develop the talents and interests of children across the curriculum. - To further develop the curriculum driver of diversity, to strengthen children's understanding of the importance and impact of diversity in modern Britain. - A focus on school budget and making the best use of funds available. - Consideration of local Academy Trusts Engagement of all staff and parents in the communication related to moving to an Academy Trust - Continuing to monitor the impact funding we receive.
+- To further develop, the range of challenge strategies, in order to increase expected and more than expected progress in reading, writing and maths - To further develop the teaching strategies for children with additional needs and those who are disadvantaged in order to narrow the gap in expected progress for reading, writing and maths. - To further develop the curriculum driver of diversity, to strengthen children's understanding of the importance and impact of diversity in modern Britain. - To provide children with a diverse curriculum which enhances their opportunities to study/experience a wide range of people, places and events. - A continued focus on school budgets and making the best use of funds available. - Consideration of local academy trusts. - Engagement of all staff and parents in the communication related to moving to an Academy Trust - Continuing to monitor the impact funding we receive.